 Marani adds: “Identifying what those customer lifecycles are and playing to their strengths is so important.
 I think having a bad onboarding can ruin the rest of the relationship, so get really clear on who are the players in the room, what do they care about, and if they have the pieces they need to be properly enabled for the relationship.
 Remember, you are in a position to make other people look great.
 And when other people look great they want to keep using your tool.”

 And what’s the best way to do that?
-“Use your onboarding, use your adoption, use your product education to make them look like rock stars," Marani says.
+“Use your onboarding, use your adoption, use your product education to make your customers look like rock stars," Marani says.
 "Because they will then feel good about your product, realize its value, and preach it to other people.”

 Ed Porter’s Lifecycle Stage, Goals, Onboarding, and Renewal Checklist